VRConservation/neca_jpa/jpa.md

 :::

 ## Joint Powers Authority
-Creating JPAs in some regions may be a solution to aggregate feedstock over large areas and provide it to process plants, mills, and other utilization entities.
+One of the key problems to biomass utilization is the creation of long-term, e.g., greater than 5 years, feedstock supply contracts.
+The lack of long-term contracts makes investment in wood utilization businesses as risky.
+Creating JPAs in some regions may be a solution to address this market problem.
 JPAs could act as brokers to facilitate long-term contracts between suppliers and processors, thereby driving investment in processing facilities.
 Most lenders and investors view wood product businesses as too risky without a minimum term contract of 10 years, preferably longer [@clere].
 For example, the USDA Forest Service, which manages 60% of California's forests, typically allows a maximum of five years for a feedstock supply contract [@CSG].
+In addition to potentially resolving this problem, JPAs also have the following benefits that may help drive economic development (@darlington):

+- Shared risk mitigation
+- Improved service delivery, including contract development/management for third parties
+- Cost-sharing, grant pursuit, and shared staffing
+- Enhanced coordination among participating agencies, cities, and counties
+- Jointly established bonds, debt and insurance tools, and public infrastructure finance

 :::{important} What is a JPA?
 :class: dropdown